bradley-woods/tech230-aws/aws-ec2-auto-scaling-groups.md

 7. This step is optional which is to add notifications such as when an instance is started up or terminated.

-8. The final step is to add any tags to help identify the ASG easily and also review all of the above set up of the ASG.
-When the ASG is reviewed, we can go ahead and create our ASG.
+8. The final step is to add any tags to help identify the ASG easily and to name the EC2 instances that are created.
+Now click 'Next' and review all of the above set up of the ASG.
+Once reviewed, we can go ahead and create our ASG.

     ![Step 6 - ASG Group sizes](images/aws-asg-tags.png)